MicrosoftDocs/fabric-docs/docs/real-time-analytics/event-streams/stream-real-time-events-from-custom-app-to-kusto.md

    :::image type="content" source="./media/stream-real-time-events-from-custom-app-to-kusto/custom-app-source.png" alt-text="Screenshot of the Custom App dialog.":::

-1. After you have successfully created the custom application source, you can switch and view the following information in the **Details** tab in the lower pane:
+1. After you successfully add the custom application source, a new source node appears on the canvas.
+Select this node to view key information about the source on the **Details** tab located in the lower pane.

    :::image type="content" source="./media/stream-real-time-events-from-custom-app-to-kusto/custom-app-information.png" alt-text="Screenshot showing the custom app information." lightbox="./media/add-manage-eventstream-sources/custom-app-source-detail.png":::